grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     helm repo update
     ```

 4. Create a helm relase.
 You may name the relase anything you like.
-Here we are installing a release named `grafana-agent` in the `monitoring` namespace.
+Here we are installing a release named `grafana-agent-metrics` in the `monitoring` namespace.

     ```
-    helm upgrade grafana-agent grafana/grafana-agent -i -n monitoring -f values.yaml --set-file agent.configMap.content=agent.river
+    helm upgrade grafana-agent-metrics grafana/grafana-agent -i -n monitoring -f values.yaml --set-file agent.configMap.content=agent.river
     ```

     This command uses the `--set-file` flag to pass the config file as a helm value, so that we can continue to edit it as a regular river file.